maithilijadhav/To-Do-Notes-/README.md

 # To-Do-Notes-
-A To-Do Notes app built on Android Studio with Java.
-To store the notes created by the user, Realm Database is used.
+A simple To-Do Notes app built on Android Studio with Java.
+This app enables user to create/delete notes from the Realm database allows user to see when note was created.